The Lehigh Valley has changed drastically. Now, it could swing Pennsylvania

 Here they made everything from aircraft carriers, to gears for Maytag washing machines.
 At its height during World War II, the steel produced a ship a day and employed as many as 35,000 people, said Mike Piersa, a historian at the National Museum of Industrial History.

-“That was only ten, maybe 15% of the corporation's operations…on a global scale.
+“That was only 10, maybe 15% of the corporation's operations … on a global scale.
 But for a local scale, it's a city within the city,” Piersa said.

 But like so many other industrial powerhouses, it faced challenges in the later 20th century, and the plant shut down in 1998.